 Made to Stick, ch.
 1 to 5 - Why some ideas take hold and others come unstuck

-by Chip & Dan Heath, Paperback, 2008Buy it on Amazon
+a book by Chip & Dan Heath, Paperback, 2008Buy it on Amazon • 1 minutes read

 Table of Contents

-- If not communicated artfully, even the most insightful, revolutionary and brilliant idea might be ignored and forgotten.
-This book is a manual on how to make ideas “stick”, so that they are understood and have a lasting impact, changing the audience’s opinions or behaviour.
+If not communicated artfully, even the most insightful, revolutionary and brilliant idea might be ignored and forgotten.
+This book is a manual on how to make ideas “stick”, so that they are understood and have a lasting impact, changing the audience’s opinions and / or behaviour.

-- While traditional methods focus on improving our delivery of the message, structuring our presentation in certain ways, and repeating the key message again and again, this book looks into the traits that make ideas sticky.
+While traditional communication methods focus on improving the delivery of the message, structuring our presentation in certain ways and repeating the key message again and again, this book looks into what traits make ideas sticky.